Brown spotting at 5 weeks pregnant is a surprisingly common occurrence for many mums-to-be.

 If you are experiencing painful cramping and brown discharge during pregnancy, you should consult your health care provider to ensure there are no serious issues.

 Success Stories After Having Brown Discharge Or Early Pregnancy Bleeding at 5 Weeks Pregnant

 Here are some success stories from other mums who went on to have babies after brown spotting during early pregnancy;

-“I started spotting at 5 weeks pregnant after multiple miscarriages I believed I was doomed, the spotting was happening during bowel movements and it began getting thicker and outs came, i managed to get an early scan at the early pregnancy unit and my little bean had a heartbeat.
-The brown spotting eventually tailed off around week 9 and the pregnancy was smooth and here I am sat her with my little baby girl asleep in my arms”
+“I started spotting at 5 weeks pregnant after multiple miscarriages I believed I was doomed, the light brownish discharge was happening during bowel movements and it began getting thicker and outs came, i managed to get an early scan at the early pregnancy unit and my little bean had a heartbeat.
+The brown discharge i had in early pregnancy eventually tailed off around week 9 and the pregnancy was smooth and here I am sat her with my little baby girl asleep in my arms”

-” I had brown spotting from week 4, i thought it was implantation bleeding but it lasted daily until week 12 then slowly eased.
+” I had brown spotting from week 4, i thought it was brown implantation bleeding but it lasted daily until week 12 then slowly eased.
 I was terrified but every scan and blood test came back positive the doctor told me to only worry if I had pain and bright red bleeding.
-Everything was fine for us a d i have a beautiful baby boy now”
+Everything was fine for us and i have a beautiful baby boy now”